xHunterW/biotech-asset-evaluation/README.md

 ### Batoclimab (IMVT-1401) Valuation Case Study

-This project implements a **Decision Quality (DQ) framework** to evaluate the hypothetical acquisition of Batoclimab for Myasthenia Gravis.
+This project implements a **Decision Quality (DQ) framework** to evaluate the hypothetical acquisition of Immunovant's Batoclimab for Myasthenia Gravis.
 The Python-based model utilizes **Monte Carlo simulations (n=10,000)** to generate a risk-adjusted Net Present Value (rNPV) distribution.

 Key features include:
 * **Probabilistic Modeling:** Uses Truncated Normal, Beta, and Triangular distributions to model uncertainty in regulatory timelines, clinical Probability of Success (PoS), and peak market penetration..